manfromarce/DocSharp/README.md

 ### Requirements

-.NET 6, 8, 9 and .NET Framework 4.6.2 and higher are supported, but tests are mostly performed on .NET 8 and above.
+- .NET 6, 8, 9, 10 and .NET Framework 4.6.2 and higher are supported, but tests are mostly performed on .NET 8 and above.
+- DocSharp.SystemDrawing is for Windows only (.NET Framework or net*-windows), as System.Drawing.Common is only supported on Windows; while DocSharp.ImageSharp is cross-platform for .NET 6+ (ImageSharp does not support .NET Framework).

 ### Usage